arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 </div>

-For example, without any more specific information, you would assume a given patient's probability of having beast cancer is about the same as the population probability of that cancer.
+For example, without any more specific information, you would assume a given patient's probability of having breast cancer is about the same as the population probability of that cancer.
 If you find out that she's had a mammogram that detected cancer (new evidence), how does that change your estimation of her probability of having breast cancer?
 It still wouldn't be 100% (mammograms have false positives), but it would be higher than before you knew about the mammogram.
 Bayes' theorem expresses precisely, in math, what the updated probability would be, given the prior probability and the strength of the evidence (how good of a test is a mammogram?).